aminmoosavi/PyTorch/README.md

 # __PyTorch__

-## This repository was created while I was learning PyTorch.
+## This repository is a step-by-step training for deep learning with PyTorch